Transcriptomics Services: RNA-Seq Data Analysis for Microbial and Host Transcriptomes

 Environmental or Evolutionary Stress Responses

-Explore how transcriptomes shift in response to temperature, salinity, pH, or nutrient limitation — ideal for researchers working with metagenomic or environmental RNA samples.
+Explore how transcriptomes shift in response to temperature, salinity, pH, or nutrient limitation — ideal for researchers working with environmental transcriptomics or host-associated response studies.

 Integration with Other -Omics

-Combine transcriptomic data with proteomics and metabolomics for systems-level understanding of cellular regulation.
+Combine transcriptomic data with metagenomics, proteomics and metabolomics for systems-level understanding of cellular regulation.

 Quality Control